Cycling the Portuguese Coastal Way with friends

 The next morning, as soon as we got back onto our bikes I realised that I made a good decision when buying that bike seat cover.
 Although I am used to cycling long distances, if you don’t do it often the hard and narrow bike seats do make your cycling trip slightly uncomfortable.

-Our second day started exactly the same as the first one with thick fog covering the beautiful coastal view and soon after becoming another wonderful sunny day.
+Our second day started exactly the same as the first one, with thick fog covering the beautiful coastal view, and soon after, it became another wonderful sunny day.
 My highlight of this day has to be the town of Viana do Costelo and its magical street of umbrellas that we passed along the way.

 As we had less kilometres to cycle today, we arrived at our hotel earlier and more time to explore the lovely town of Villa Praia de Ancora.
 I had over an hour to go until our dinner, therefore I got my camera and went out to wonder around on the beach, which was only 2 minutes from our hotel.
 This is a true paradise for surfers, therefore if you are into surfing or would like to try it out, this is the right place to spend more time in.